nicholasproietti/nicholasproietti/README.md

 - 👋 Hi, I’m @nicholasproietti
-- 👀 I’m interested in physics, astronomy, and mathematics.
+- 👀 I’m interested broadly in physics, astronomy, and mathematics; specifically in star and planet formation, stellar feedback.
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I’m currently learning the impact of the high mass star forming environment on protoplanetary disk survival and how that shapes the next generation of terrestrial planets.
 - 📫 How to reach me: [email](mailto:np46@rice.edu)

 <!---